izikeros/blog/content/posts/notes/rank_fusion_algorithms.md

 $$
 Where $\text{rank}_j(i)$ denotes the position of item $i$ in the $j$th ranked list.

 The Borda algorithm is easy to implement, but it might lag in performance for large datasets or when the individual rankings are significantly diverse.
+> See also: [[difference_between_borda_count_and_reciprocial_rank_fussion]] for algorithm characterization and examples.

 <a id="combining-probability-mass-function-cpmf"></a>
 ### Combining Probability Mass Function (CPMF)

 CPMF is a probabilistic rank fusion method that incorporates the probability of an item being at a certain rank in individual lists.
 It assumes that the rankings are probabilistic and uses the Probability Mass Function (PMF) to calculate the fused ranking.
 CPMF outperforms Borda for diverse and noisy datasets.